Nioxin Review: Can Shampoo Really Thicken Hair?

 Nioxin is a hair care brand that sells products for thinning or balding hair.
 The brand claims that their products are “developed specifically for thinning and fine hair.”
 The brand's most popular products are hair "systems" that contain shampoo, conditioner and treatment.

-In this article we’ll answer all of these questions and more as we review the ingredients in Nioxin Shampoo, Nioxin Hair Regrowth Treatment and Nioxin Scalp Treatment based on medical research to give our take on whether or not the products are likely to be effective.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Nioxin Shampoo, Nioxin Hair Regrowth Treatment and Nioxin Scalp Relief Treatment to give our take on whether or not the products are likely to be effective, and whether or not they're healthy.

-We'll also share a review from a board-certified dermatologist, share real customer reviews including before-and-after images, and explain why we disagree with some of the brand's marketing practices.
+We'll also share a review from a board-certified dermatologist, feature customer reviews including before-and-after images, and explain why we disagree with some of Nioxin's marketing claims.

 Nioxin Shampoo Ingredient Analysis

-This formulation does contain some effective ingredients for hair growth and hair quality improvement.
+This formulation does contain some research-backed ingredients for hair growth and hair quality.

 Peppermint oil was shown in a clinical trial published in the Toxicological Research journal to cause hair growth when applied topically.